-INSURANCE APPS/LIVES

-This is the number of submitted life insurance or related insurance sales units.
+- INSURANCE APPS/LIVESThis is the number of submitted life insurance or related insurance sales units.
 These are generally sales that require underwriting such as life, disability or long term care insurance.
-However, some offices include annuities in this category.

-INVESTMENT PRODUCTS

-This is the number of submitted sales of products that do not require underwriting such as equities/ securities, annuities and other financial products or fees.
-Be sure to check with management for clarification.
+However, some offices include annuities in this category.INVESTMENT PRODUCTSThis is the number of submitted sales of products that do not require underwriting such as equities/securities, annuities and other financial products or fees.
+Be sure to check with management for clarification.PRODUCTIONThis is the first the fir - CREDITS This is the First Year Commission value of the submitted sales in the "Insurance" and "Investment Products" sales categories.